infinityab/Solar-IOT/README.md

 You can schedule devices connected to any GPIO pin to be on and off at an arbitrary time at four different times throughout a day.
 Individual days are also programmable.
 A low light detector may be connected to Wiring pin0 to use the cloud facility.
 Devices/appliances may also be manually switched on and off and the timers may also be nudged or bumped in 15 minute steps if required or even suspended from running.
 There is a textual log, and graphical log.
 See also directory screenshots/.

-SMA Inverter solar data and specifically the current solar power generation is also extracted and displayed on the timer for later intelligent power management.
-This is in conjunction with SBFspot inverter data extraction and PVoutlet.com display so could be extended to other inverters with minor modification.
+SMA Inverter solar data may also extracted and displayed on the timer for intelligent power management.

 The Pi header pins are buffered and inverted with a standard 7404 or open collector inverter and then fed into one or two optically isolated 4 x relay module boards thus providing 4-8 240V/110V AC switchable outlets which in turn can directly drive appliances or trigger contactors.
 Be aware that ratings quoted on relays are for resistive loads, inductive loads will be about a quarter of that.
 See directory hardware/.

-Wireless driven AC sockets (Pi software under development) may also be triggered anywhere in the premises or within a max.
-30m range.
+Wireless driven AC sockets may also be triggered anywhere in the premises or within a max.
+30m range to switch any plug driven mobile appliance such as heaters etc.

 First install Raspbian and wifi network drivers if required - see Raspberry Pi site for details, PUTTY may also be useful to access Pi remotely.
 Then -